purinton/architect/README.md

 - Add new commands in the `commands/` directory.
 - Each command has a `.json` definition (for Discord registration/localization) and a `.mjs` handler (for logic).
+- Example: see `commands/help.json` and `commands/help.mjs`.

 ### Events

 - Add or modify event handlers in the `events/` directory.
 - Each Discord event (e.g., `ready`, `messageCreate`, `interactionCreate`) has its own handler file.
+- Example: see `events/messageCreate.mjs` for AI chat logic.

 ### Locales

 - Add or update language files in the `locales/` directory.
 - Localize command names, descriptions, and app responses.
+- Example: see `locales/en-US.json` for English responses.

 ## Testing